 Benefits of building documentation in this way

-How ETQ Reliance can help
+How ETQ Reliance document tracking software can help

-ETQ Reliance has built-in document control to make life easier for everyone involved.
+ETQ Reliance has built-in document control software to make life easier for everyone involved.
 Not only will employees have access to documentation that helps them to do their jobs, but the system removes the need for updating and managing hard copies.
 Keeping everything digital ensures critical documents are kept up-to-date — this saves both time and money in the long run.

-It’s essential that all documentation is legible, retrievable, and reviewed regularly.
+It’s essential that all QMS documentation is legible, retrievable, and reviewed regularly.
 This process is complex with hard copies, but ETQ Reliance’s Document Control software acts as a single source of truth, so everyone works from the same information.
 On top of this, it also allows you to monitor workflows for increased collaboration and monitor employee training needs.

 Book a demo here if you’re interested in finding out more about ETQ Reliance and its document control features.